fredp03/web-interface-luna/README.md

 - Log out and back in for changes to take effect

 **Firewall blocking connections:**
-- Add an exception for Python or port 5000 in your firewall settings
+- Add an exception for Python or ports 5001 and 5002 in your firewall settings
 - On macOS, you may see a security prompt when first running the app

 ## Technical Details